 Building Systems Commissioning Approach

-Facility Commissioning Group is professionally managed and staffed to maintain our backlog of work without interruption of services to our clients, whose interest and perceptions are paramount to the success of our business.
 From our inception in 1998, FCG has aggressively pursued market transformation and commissioning process development and implementation on the local and national level.
-FCG has over 575 projects of combined experience in commissioning facilities.
+FCG has over 620 projects of combined experience in commissioning facilities.
 Close teamwork that FCG has fostered over the years allows for a very efficient process, which translates to a better return on the Owner’s investment.

 FCG works to form and facilitate a multi-disciplinary commissioning team as our standard approach to successful delivery of independent commissioning services.
 Combining the assets available from contractors, designers, and owners, and augmenting this expertise with experienced certified commissioning professionals provides a solid foundation for effective commissioning execution.
 The Commissioning Authority will operate within the performance guidelines set out in the basis of design documents and owner’s project requirements.